 Funnelbeaker Pot (4300 BCE)

 With the advent of basic metals, early Polish people saw an expansion of their tools and culture.
 Today, archaeologists uncover these tools that have been left behind.

 Unetice Culture (2300 BCE)

 Unetice Culture is the first Bronze-Age culture to appear in Poland.
 We see some of the origins of modern Germanic and Slavic cultures with Unetice Culture.
-We also see basic metallurgy appear in the archaeological record.
-Unetice people made tools out of bronze and ornaments out of gold.
+To clarify, we see basic metallurgy appear in the archaeological record.
+Therefore, that's how we know Unetice people made tools out of bronze and ornaments out of gold.

 Unitece swords.
 By Dbachmann, CC BY-SA 3.0, Link

 This difficult-to-pronounce culture originated along the Dnieper River.
 They produced more advanced metalwork, including intricate silver and gold artifacts.
 Also, they also cremated their dead and buried them in the ground.

 Lusatian Culture (1300 BCE)

 After Trzciniec Culture (say that five times fast), came Lusatian Culture.
 Lusatian Culture saw the transition from the Bronze Age to the Iron Age in Poland.
 One of their more well-known settlements is Biskupin, located in central Poland.

 Additionally, Lusatians dug many storage pits near their settlements.
 They lined these pits with stones, and stored all sorts of goods in them.